How I build links for your business.

 - List qualifying prospects based on the previous competitor analysis

 - Search for footprints for guest posts, resource links and skyscrapers.
 I use a list of Google search operators for this.
-For instance, a footprint for guest post links about skin care would be: skin care “Submit an Article”.
+For instance, a footprint for guest post links about skin care would be: skin care “Write for us”.

 - Collect prospects from relevant facebook groups, instagram, forums, influencer networks and other platforms.

-- Add all the lists into buzzstream for email and name capture, clean up and compile into final prospect list.
+- Add all the lists into Pitchbox for email and name capture, clean up and compile into final prospect list.
 This will be sorted in priority based on link goals.

 Step 4: Run outreach